tbitai/elte-phil-logic-personal-website/README.md

 Once you have installed the requirements, get the builder software itself: download and extract this [ZIP](https://github.com/tbitai/elte-phil-logic-personal-website/archive/v0.1.0.zip).

-### Setup

-Create a project directory for your website and copy the `Makefile` and the `src` directory from the builder into it.
+Create a project directory for your website (say, `elte-phil-logic-doe-website`) and copy the `Makefile` and the `src` directory from the builder into it.
 Make sure you also copy the `src/.zod` subdirectory, which starts with a `.`, hence it's left out by default from some copy methods.
 Now your project directory should look like this:

 ```
 elte-phil-logic-doe-website